rubato22/4button/README.md

 # ⚡ IoT Pi Dashboard

-A bespoke, Matrix-inspired Raspberry Pi gpio controller with add-ons.
-This isn't just a relay switcher; it's a mission-control center for your home, featuring real-time system diagnostics and a heating timer.
+Matrix-inspired Raspberry Pi gpio controller with add-ons.
+Featuring real-time system diagnostics and a heating timer.
 I personally wire this heating relay in parallel with a simple volt free thermostat on my combi boiler and have added the timer as when the relay is active it supercedes the room thermostat.

 ## 🌟 Features

 - **Matrix Aesthetic**:
 - **Heating Timer**: Heating relay includes a 60-minute hardware-software failsafe.
 If you turn the heating on remotely and forget, the Pi kills the relay after one hour to prevent thermostat conflicts.
-- **Live System Vitals**: Real-time monitoring of CPU Temperature, System Load, Disk Usage, and Voltage Stability (Throttling check).
+- **Live Pi Vitals**: Real-time monitoring of CPU Temperature, System Load, Disk Usage, and Voltage Stability (Throttling check).
 - **World Clocks**: London, New York, and Tokyo time-syncing.